trickybestia/mnist-handwritten-digit-recognizer/README.md

     By default, if model file exists, it will be overwritten.
 To train existing model use `--train-existing-model` flag.

-    To train with dropout (actually noise) layers use `--train-with-dropout` flag.
+    To train with noise layers use `--train-with-noise` flag.

     To view all available arguments, use `--help` flag.